PASER: Post-Training Data Selection for Efficient Pruned Large Language Model Recovery: Experiments

 \subsection{Experiment Results and Analysis}

 \textbf{Recovery Performance for Different Pruning Schemes} We evaluate the recovery performance of LLaMA2-7B using different instruction tuning data selection methods under structured pruning, semi-structured pruning, and unstructured pruning, respectively.
 According to the results in Table~\ref{tab: different pruning}, directly employing full data can indeed bring the sub-optimal recovery performance, especially under the LLM-Pruner.
 This is because the full version of data contains some irrelevant or conflicting information for capability recovery, resulting in the negative tuning effects during the training phase.
+Besides, considering pruning process has reduced the model’s structural capacity, it can hardly satisfy all objectives present in the full dataset simultaneously.
+Training on full data forces the model to fit tasks beyond its representational bandwidth, which causes: overfitting to easy or dominant domains, forgetting of minority but critical capabilities, and instability in multi-objective optimization.
+Thus, performance becomes worse than simply leaving the pruned model untouched.
 Meanwhile, even the general instruction tuning data selection methods like IFD and Nuggets can bring better reasoning and language model performance than full data and random in most cases, validating the necessity of conducting recovery data selection.
 Furthermore, we can find that previous selection methods can hardly help model recover to the level of unpruned status, under the limited data budget.
 However, our PASER can not only outperform baselines, but also reduce the averaged reasoning performance degradation to less than 3\% under LLM-Pruner, Wanda, and SparseGPT.
 Especially, when pruning LLaMA2-7B with SliceGPT, our PASER can improve the average reasoning performance to 64.31, higher than the unpruned model.
 Besides, its zero-shot perplexity on WikiText2 and PTB is also lower than unpruned model slightly.
 This suggests that allocating recovery budget according to capability degradation levels and prioritizing most-affected samples exhibit the potential of help pruned LLM recover to the capability level of unpruned status.
-Besides, PASER can also be extended to other LLM post-compression scenarios, like the post-quantization recovery.
-The corresponding results and analysis are provided in Appendix~\ref{appendix: post-quant}.
+Besides, PASER can also be extended to other LLM post-compression scenarios, like the post-quantization recovery and post-distillation recovery.
+The corresponding results and analysis are provided in Appendix~\ref{appendix: post-quant} and \ref{appendix: post-distill}, respectively.
+Also, we have explored the recovery effects of different instruction tuning data selection methods on more knowledge-extensive common sense reasoning tasks in Appendix~\ref{appendix: comprehensive}.
+In Appendix~\ref{appendix:general}, we provided more detailed comparison between our PASER and general data selection methods, including both conceptual differentiation and empirical evidence.